Combinatorial formulas for Macdonald polynomials by superizations: Introduction and main results

 Consequently,

 \end{theorem} Inspired by Martin's multiline-queue formula for the stationary distribution of multitype asymmetric simple exclusion processes \cite[Theorem 3.4]{Martin:20}, Corteel, Haglund, Mandelshtam, Mason and Williams \cite{CHO22} introduced the queue inversion statistic ($\quinv$).
-Equation (\ref{E:mmp21}) was first proved by Ayyer, Mandelshtam and Martin \cite[Equation (2)]{AMM23}.
+The first equality of (\ref{E:mmp21}) was first proved by Ayyer, Mandelshtam and Martin \cite[Equation (2)]{AMM23}.

-Our objective in this paper is to develop combinatorial formulas for $P_{\lambda}(X;q,t)$ and $J_{\lambda}(X;q,t)$ via superization, building on Equation (\ref{E:mmp3}).
-Our main result is a new combinatorial formula for symmetric Macdonald polynomials (see Theorem \ref{T:main1} and Corollary \ref{cor:1}).
-Given a statistic $\vartheta$, define its complement $\overline{\vartheta}$ by